danielabar/meblog/src/markdown/activerecord-dependent-options.md

 * Calling `destroy` on an author with one or more books first updates its associated book's `author_id` to nil, then invokes the author's callback and deletes the author.
 So no books are removed from the database, but the book records are updated to have a nil author_id.
 * Calling `delete` on an author, whether it has 0, 1, or more books deletes the author from the database, and does *not* attempt to remove or update the associated book records.
 This creates an orphan situation where book records are left in the database referencing an author that no longer exists.
 * Calling `destroy` on a book that belongs to an author that only has that one book invokes the book's callback and deletes it.
 Then it finds the associated author and deletes that as well.
-* Calling `destroy` on a book that belongs to an author that has other books behaves the same as when the author only has that one book.
-That is, it deletes both the book and author, leaving the author's other books as orphans, i.e. referencing an author that no longer exists.
-This is different behaviour than when nullify was used in Scenario 10, in which case the other books were updated to have a nil author_id.
-SURPRISE
+* Calling `destroy` on a book that belongs to an author that has other books deletes both the book and author, leaving the author's other books as orphans, i.e. referencing an author that no longer exists.
+This is different behaviour than when nullify was used in [Scenario 9](../activerecord-dependent-options/#9-belongs-to-destroy-has-many-nullify), in which case the other books were updated to have a nil author_id.
 * Calling `delete` on a book removes just that book.

 Most surprising: The nullify option on the has_many side of the relationship behaves differently depending on whether the belongs_to specifies dependent option destroy or delete.